 In this post, we will learn about IntelliJ Community Edition.
-IntelliJ supports major programming languages like Java, Kotlin, Groovy.
-It is cross-platform and can be installed on a variety of operating systems like Windows, Linux, MacOS, etc.
+IntelliJ supports major programming languages like Java, Kotlin, and Groovy.
+It is cross-platform and can be installed on a variety of operating systems like Windows, Linux, macOS, etc.

 Code Refactoring/Code Cleanup